cado-security/product-help/docs/cado/discovery-import/cado-host/deploy.md

 ---

-# How to Deploy Cado Host
+# How to Deploy / Forensic Acquisition and Investigation Host

-## Deploy Through Cado Platform
+## Deploy Through / Forensic Acquisition and Investigation Platform

-You have two main options to deploy Cado Host:
+You have two main options to deploy / Forensic Acquisition and Investigation Host:

-1. **Script Builder**: Build a custom script in the Cado Platform that can be run on any supported device.
-The script will collect triage artifacts, upload them to cloud storage, and automatically process the data in Cado.
+1. **Script Builder**: Build a custom script in the / Forensic Acquisition and Investigation Platform that can be run on any supported device.
+The script will collect triage artifacts, upload them to cloud storage, and automatically process the data in / Forensic Acquisition and Investigation.
-2. **Direct Download**: Download and run Cado Host independently without interacting with the Cado Platform.
+2. **Direct Download**: Download and run / Forensic Acquisition and Investigation Host independently without interacting with the Platform.

 ### Using Script Builder

-Follow these steps to deploy Cado Host via the Script Builder:
+Follow these steps to deploy / Forensic Acquisition and Investigation Host via the Script Builder:

 - **Note:** Pre-signed URLs and API keys generated in AWS expire 2 hours after creation, and AWS limits the total upload size to 5GB.